kelseamann/semantic-UI/README.md

 ### Features

+- ✅ **Universal Coverage**: Works with **ALL PatternFly components**, not just wrapped ones
 - ✅ **Automatic Detection**: Identifies PatternFly components by analyzing import statements
-- ✅ **Smart Inference**: Automatically infers semantic properties from component props
+- ✅ **Smart Inference**: Enhanced inference for wrapped components, generic inference with fallbacks for others
 - ✅ **Non-Destructive**: Preserves all existing code, formatting, and comments
 - ✅ **Idempotent**: Safe to run multiple times (skips components that already have attributes)
 - ✅ **DOM-Ready**: Attributes appear on rendered HTML elements (React forwards `data-*` attributes)